-We also discussed the second category: Understanding Procedures which involves having knowledge of procedures, when and where to use them and having a sense of how to use these procedures with efficiency and efficacy while maintaining an element of flexibility.
+We also discussed the second category: Understanding math procedures which involves having knowledge of procedures, when and where to use them and having a sense of how to use these procedures with efficiency and efficacy while maintaining an element of flexibility.

-In my last blog, we discussed the third category: Understanding Strategy which involves a competency developed by the student to formulate a mathematical problem, know how to represent it and solve it.
+In my last blog, we discussed the third category: Understanding math strategy which involves a competency developed by the student to formulate a mathematical problem, know how to represent it and solve it.